The Front Running Question

 If the goal is to share a real thesis, grounded in research, because you believe in the opportunity and want to explain your thinking — of course that’s ethical.
 That’s no different than Warren Buffett going on CNBC and explaining why he owns Apple.
 Every serious investor does this.
 It’s protected speech, and more importantly, it adds value to the market.
 Undervalued companies deserve better price discovery.
 This improves capital allocation, helps firms raise money, and can enhance outcomes for employees and management.

-Where it becomes problematic is when the intent is to pump.
-If someone takes a position and uses their platform to drive artificial demand, with the goal of flipping the position into the price spike they create — that’s clearly unethical.
+It becomes problematic when the intent is to pump.
+If someone takes a position and uses their platform to drive artificial demand, aiming to flip the position into the price spike they create, that’s clearly unethical.
 It should be illegal.
 The challenge is that legally, intent is very hard to prove.
-Someone could publish a report, the stock jumps, and they sell the next day — and claim they hit a price target, wanted to reduce risk, or simply changed their mind.
+Someone could publish a report, the stock jumps, and they sell the next day.
+They might claim they hit a price target, wanted to reduce risk, or simply changed their mind.
 Sometimes, that’s valid.

 This is why short sellers in particular attract scrutiny.
-Some of the best-known short shops — Citron, Muddy Waters, Hindenburg — publish detailed reports that can send a stock down 50% or more in a single day.
-They usually establish their short beforehand, and often begin covering almost immediately after release — buying into the very selling panic their report created.
+Some of the best-known short shops, like Citron, Muddy Waters, and Hindenburg, publish detailed reports that can send a stock down 50 percent or more in a single day.
+They usually establish their short beforehand and often begin covering almost immediately after the release, buying into the very selling panic their report created.
 (Read about an ongoing investigation into Citron here).
 Their defense is straightforward: taking profits & risk management.
 But readers can decide for themselves whether that’s a sufficient explanation.
 What’s clear is that this model, in the wrong hands, can be abused — and often is.
 We’ve been on the receiving end of it more than once.
 (You can read about one case here, where a former core position of ours dropped 60% in a single day following a two-part, 100+ page short report published by Gotham Research.)

 So where does Pernas Research fit into all this?

-As a general rule, we don’t trade around a name immediately after publication — regardless of price action.
-Whether you define that window as one day, three days, or five days, our stance is the same: it would be extremely rare for us to take action in that period.
-If we ever do, it will be due to a corporate event or new material information that emerges after publication — and in that case, we will clearly explain why.
+As a general rule, we don’t trade around a name immediately after publication, regardless of price action.
+Whether you define that window as one day, three days, or five days, our stance is the same.
+It would be extremely rare for us to take action during that period.
+If we ever do, it will be because of a corporate event or new material information that emerges after publication.
+In that case, we will clearly explain why.

 Why take such a strict approach, even though doing otherwise is technically legal?
 Because we believe the alternative is unethical.
 But beyond that, we think it’s just bad business.
 What’s profitable in the short term often comes at the expense of long-term trust.
-We’re building Pernas Research for the next 20 years — and we believe strongly in the principle “the rot begins with the small things.”
+We’re building Pernas Research for the next 20 years and we believe strongly in the principle “the rot begins with the small things.”
 Tolerating a little unethical behavior today opens the door for incrementally worse tomorrow.
-We have no interest in going down that road.

 NVESTMENT DISCLAIMERS & INVESTMENT RISKS